rishabv/newsappjs/README.md

-"newsappjs"
+"NewsAppJs"

-#news APi has been used as News source
+news API has been used as News source
 # To Run the app:
   simply open index.html in browser make sure you have an active internet connection